 LPHA shall hire or contract with personnel registered as Environmental Health Specialists or Professional Engineers with experience in environmental health to carry out the services described herein.

 General Revenue and Expense Reporting.
+General Revenue and Expense Reporting.
 LPHA must complete an “Oregon Health Authority Public Health Division Expenditure and Revenue Report” located in Exhibit C of the Agreement.
-These reports must be submitted to OHA each quarter, by the 25th of the month following the end of the fiscal year quarter.
+These reports must be submitted to OHA by the 25th of the month following the end of the first, second and third quarters, and no later than 50 calendar days following the end of the fourth quarter (or 12 month period).

 Reporting Requirements.

 Documentation of Field Activities and Water System Contacts.
-LPHA shall prepare and maintain adequate documentation of field activities and water system contacts as required to:
+LPHA shall prepare and maintain adequate documentation written to meet a professional standard of field activities and water system contacts as required to:

 Maintain accurate and current public water system inventory information.